renovatebot/renovate/docs/usage/dependency-pinning.md

 There are some dependencies that either (a) don't have the potential to break something in production, or (b) are fully tested by your tests.

 For example, it's very hard for `eslint` to break anything in production.
-If your build/tests pass, then you are fine.
+If your build/tests pass, then you're fine.
 Consider enabling automerge for all lint packages to save yourself the work of manually approving the update each time.
 In this case you might wake up to 5/10 of your overnight Pull Requests having already merged themselves.